Asqatasun/Contrast-Finder-Firefox/Technical-documentation.md

 ### The main module

-The "main" module of the extension is in the main.js file (lib/main.js).
+The "main" module of the extension is in the main.js files (lib/main.js).

 To communicate between each javascript file, it's necessary to use workers with port communication :<br/><br/>
 * To send some data using an emit message :